casassg/events-landing/scavenger.md

 ---
 layout: page
+title: 2018 Welcome CS Grad Scavenger Hunt
 ---

-# 2018 Welcome CS Grad Scavenger Hunt

 Get ready to join the 2018 Scavenger Hunt.
 Solve the anagrams by finding the location shown in the image.
 Look around to find a text that is an anagram.